hopsoft/turbo_boost-streams/README.md

 ## Installation

-Be sure to install the same version for each libary.
+Be sure to install the same version for each library.

 ```sh
 bundle add "turbo_boost-streams --version VERSION"